 Now that you have a good idea of what the house is worth, your final step is to get the ball rolling and put your local market real estate team to work.

 Have your local real estate agent or property manager visit the property.
-If you’re still building your team, check out Roofstock’s partner community for people who currently provide high quality services for Roofstock clients.
+If you’re still building your team, check out Roofstock’s partner community.

 Your boots-on-the-ground team should pay close attention to curb appeal, landscaping, neighboring houses, overall property condition, and the need for any immediate repairs or updating.
 Out-of-state investors can also use Google Maps or local companies that provide aerial drone video and photography services.